-Love in Motion is the annual storytelling event for The Street Trust.
+Love in Motion (formerly Live the Revolution) is the annual storytelling event for The Street Trust.
 Formally known as Live the Revolution, Love in Motion continues the tradition of storytelling by community leaders who share their love for biking, walking, and riding public transit.
 The evening will have you laughing, and you may even shed a tear from these amazingly heartfelt stories.

 Date: February 7, 2020